FatherOfEgg/PhyloGraphUtil/README.md

 SUBCOMMANDS:
-        convert Converts from one graph format to another. compare Compares one graph to another using Robinson Foulds distance. print   Prints basic info of the read-in graph(s).
+        convert Converts from one graph format to another. compare Compares one graph to another using a specified method. print   Prints basic info of the read-in graph(s).

 FORMATS: